srhcrete/e-commerce-refactor/README.md

 # E-Commerce Refactor

-Description...
+Description pending...

-####Please see the project log [here] (https://github.com/srhcrete/e-commerce-refactor/tree/master/public) for details about recent improvements made to this site.
+#### Please see the project log [here](https://github.com/srhcrete/e-commerce-refactor/tree/master/public) for details about recent improvements made to this site.

-E-commerce site.
-Uses `bcrypt` and `materialize`.
-There's a seed file.
-Set up your own admin.
-If you have questions, I'll be in Bali with no email.
-Ask someone else.

 ## Set Up